 From charming streets and cozy cafes to visiting the iconic highlights including castles, and baroque buildings while surrounded by the Alps covered in snow immerses you in a fairy tale land.

-Experience the Salzburg delicacies, local handcraft, and try the traditional Glühwein, known as hot, spiced wine.
+Experience the Salzburg delicacies, and local handcraft, and try the traditional Glühwein, known as hot, spiced wine.

 One of the most traditional things to do in Salzburg during Christmas time is going to the “Salzburger Adventsingen”, a traditional nativity scene play performed by local boys in different Salzburg dialects.